-WE RECENTLY CLOSED ON \$3.0 MILLION IN SENIOR SECURED CONVERTIBLE DEBT FINANCING.
+IN 2004, WE ISSUED \$3.0 MILLION IN SENIOR SECURED CONVERTIBLE DEBT.
 OUR ABILITY TO MAKE REQUIRED PAYMENTS OF PRINCIPAL AND INTEREST ON THE DEBT DEPENDS PRIMARILY ON CASH FLOW FROM OPERATIONS, WHICH MAY NOT BE SUFFICIENT TO SERVICE THE DEBT.

-We recently closed on a \$3.0 million debt financing with Laurus Master Funds Ltd., and issued a three year term note, with monthly payments of interest only commencing July 1, 2004, and monthly principal payments commencing December 1, 2004.
+In 2004 we entered into a \$3.0 million debt financing with Laurus Master Funds Ltd., and issued a three year term note.
 See "COMPANY OVERVIEW - Laurus Debt Investment" below.
-Based on current interest rates, our monthly cash payments of principal and interest beginning December 1, 2004 would be approximately \$90,909.09.
+Our monthly cash payments of principal and interest are approximately \$104,000.
 Our actual required cash payments on the note will vary depending on interest rates and whether amounts under the note are converted into our common stock.